DFeight/SierraRealEstateWebsite/README.md

 # SierraRealEstateWebsite
-Build a real estate website using React using React Router to navigate between pages.
+Build a real estate website using React with React Router to navigate between pages.
 If the chance arises I would like to implement Redux but I dont think that this project will require managing very much state.

 A quick brainstorm of the layout of the website based on what I think consumer would want to see.